 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting and scoring, download the AP French Language and Culture Course and Exam Description (CED) and the CED’s companion audio files.
+For more information, download the AP French Language and Culture Course and Exam Description (CED) and the CED’s companion audio files.

-Encourage your students to visit the AP French Language and Culture student page for exam information and exam practice.
+Encourage your students to visit the AP French Language and Culture student page for exam information.